Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Deleted User about 5 years ago
+Deleted User over 5 years ago

 I support the concept of the Del Rio Trail project and am looking forward to using it because I live near it.
 However, The City is still proposing to remove tracks or encase tracks in concrete.
 The City claims that because only 2 percent of the track is being removed that the project would not preclude an excursion train from being proposed along this alignment in the future.
 The truth of the matter is that the tracks would never be replaced.
 That's just political reality.